 Skip to main content

-If you enjoy cycling and want to use your miles to make a difference in the world — Ride for Missions is for you!
+If you enjoy cycling and want your miles to make a difference in the world, Ride for Missions registration will open on February 20th.

 RFM started as an annual fundraiser for Rosedale International in the summer of 2006.

-Since then, millions of miles have been pedaled together in support of global missions.
-As an agency, RI’s goal is to be Jesus to the world and see the world come to love Jesus.
-The efforts of RFM are vital to that work and have raised over $1.55 million to help us nurture, equip, and send disciple-makers of Jesus to some of the least reached areas of the world.
+Since then, we have pedaled thousands of miles together in support of global missions.
+As an agency, RI’s goal is to bring Jesus to the world and see the world come to love Jesus.
+The efforts of RFM are vital to that work and have raised over $1.66 million to help us nurture, equip, and send disciple-makers of Jesus to some of the least reached areas of the world.

 We’d like to thank everyone who has ridden, volunteered, or supported RFM in the past (and those considering joining for the first time) — your miles are deeply appreciated by everyone in the RI family!